oddshocks/battlestar/README.md

 BATTLESTAR
 ==========
 A multiplayer game based on Battlestar lore.
-Provides client and server, both written in Java.

 Authors: David Gay, Scott Gunther, Yigit Katkici, Nathan Osborn

 In this tactical strategy, two players choose Human or Cylon and battle it out.